Build a Savage Case for Canine Justice

 Under Florida dog bite law, there are two ways to bring a claim: strict liability and negligence.
 If you are unsure which law applies to your case, consult dog bite attorney Justin Weinstein at 954-845-0505.

-How a Florida Dog Bite Injury Attorney Can Help
+How a South Florida Dog Bite Injury Attorney Can Help

 Justin Weinstein can help you navigate through the paperwork and legal requirements of filing a personal injury claim.
 With an attorney on your side, you can fight for the compensation you need to cover medical expenses, lost wages, and your pain and suffering.